October 9, 2019How Digital Transformation Enables Big Data Analytics

 AtScale does not remove the requirement to Transform data, however like any good technology Transformation should be applied correctly in order to gain the promised benefit.
-AtScale gives you a very powerful tool for defining transformation in a late-bound, performant and easy declarative nature to empower agile analytics.
+AtScale gives you a very powerful platform for defining transformation in a late-bound, performant and easy declarative nature to empower agile analytics.

 - Transformations are able to be defined by business people using a visual UI.

 - Transformations are also definable by complex scripting if sophistication is required.

 - Transformations can reference custom User Defined Functions (UDF).